From farmland to flourishing habitats

 Discover rare wildlife down with our map

-Wild Aldhurst supports a variety of wildlife including the rare marsh harrier, specialised plants, invertebrates, voles, otters, fish, amphibians, and reptiles.
+Wild Aldhurst supports a variety of wildlife, including the rare marsh harrier, specialised plants, invertebrates, voles, otters, fish, amphibians, and reptiles.

 Download our Wild Aldhurst map to discover more about the biodiversity in the area.